inductiva/inductiva/README.md

 on state-of-the-art hardware.
 This allows scientists and engineers to focus their time and energy on what matters: running simulations that solve real problems.

+# System Requirements

+- Python 3.x interpreter
+- pip (or pip3) to install the inductiva package

 # Getting started

 1. Register at: